fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd29.md

         - There is a knock on the door
         - He goes to the window and something whispers "Hello Dagon"
         - The individual pulls out Daratha's sex corset, says he had recognized it and needed to know who the seller was
-            - He is a Harper, they have a long legacy & wide legacy of people who want to help out in the North
+            - He is a Harple, they have a long legacy & wide legacy of people who want to help out in the North
             - Daratha was one of the founding members
             - Wants to help
             - Thanks Dagon for helping the people of Triboar